twinfield10/Rebirtha-Model/README.md

   ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4) Conclusion ###

   Essentially, this method of evaluating baseball games has been decently successful in the past and my hope is that I can implement changes every year to either improve the underlying data, my calculations, and/or the automation of certain processes.
-This model has taken various forms in Excel and Google Sheets, but I believe R has been the way to go in keeping this model running smoothly throughout the year and for many years to come.
+This model has taken various forms in Excel and Google Sheets, but I believe R Programming has been the way to go in keeping this model running smoothly throughout the year and for many years to come.